Georg Pencz, Germany * 1528-1529; collection of the Victoria and Albert Museum

 Shani the normalizer and Chattering Kumara the articulator are compatible friends.
 They typically produce a mentality that is mainstream and mid-range, with the most common modern mental outcome being socio-mental compartmentalization .
 If Shani is strong, the compartments may be very inflexible but if Shani is weaker there can be more opportunity for integration of the separate fields of perception.

 Shani-yuti-Budha may develop a fixed, rule-defined mentality and also a capable commercial-administrative skillset.
 The rigidly bureaucratic attitude [Shani] along with the manual or managerial competency [Budha] may cooperate in lawful contexts, but often the speech-and-communication style is stiff and unyielding.
-One does not wish to share personal perceptions in the institutional workplace; as a result the presentation is rather stilted and the native may seem rather mechanical.
+One does not wish to share personal perceptions in the institutional workplace; as a result the presentation is rather stilted.
+One may seem rather mechanical.
 In more personal settings such as neighborly or casual friendship, Shani's dour and cautious influence may cause the speech tends to be stripped of potentially controversial content, sloganistic and socially " safe" .

 Yet, the native is often attracted to government and institutional work environments, and often specifically working with folks of the foundational classes.
 In these settings, the sobriety and stiff politeness of the communications is well matched to the need for demonstrations of respect and strict rules for acceptable behavior.